-As a musicologist Cees has specialized in the music of Ludwig van Beethoven (1770-1827).
+As a musicologist Cees has specialized in the unfinished music of Ludwig van Beethoven (1770-1827).

-Some works of Beethoven were not finished.
-He left the world a number of sketches in the so called Beethoven sketch books.
+Beethoven left the world a number of sketches in the so called Beethoven sketch books.
 Because there are no playable scores available either these sketches cannot be programmed by concert organisations or in Beethoven festivals.
 Sketches (even those of sufficient length) are often not suitable for concert performances, due to their raw written form .

 Cees believes that his work makes it possible that musical sketches of Ludwig van Beethoven can be performed.
 He loves to see that these sketches would play a smaller role as a scientific study and that instead, it would be elevated to the role it deserves as a complete composition, namely on the concert podium.